smucclaw/eu-ai-act/act.md

 1. The Commission, and the Member States shall facilitate the drawing up of codes of conduct intended to encourage the voluntary application to AI systems other than high-risk AI systems of one or more of the requirements set out in Title III, Chapter 2 of this Regulation to the best extent possible, taking into account the available, technical solutions allowing for the application of such requirements.

-2. The Commission and the Member States shall facilitate the drawing up of codes of conduct intended to encourage the voluntary application to all AI systems of specific requirements related, for example, to environmental sustainability, accessibility for persons with a disability, stakeholders participation in the design and development of the AI systems and diversity of development teams on the basis of clear objectives and key performance indicators to measure the achievement of those objectives.
+2. The Commission and the Member States shall facilitate the drawing up of codes of conduct intended to encourage the voluntary application to all AI systems of specific requirements related, for example, to environmental sustainability, including as regards energy-efficient programming, accessibility for persons with a disability, stakeholders participation in the design and development of the AI systems and diversity of development teams on the basis of clear objectives and key performance indicators to measure the achievement of those objectives.
 The Commission and the Member States shall also facilitate, where appropriate, the drawing of codes of conduct applicable on a voluntary basis with regard to users\' obligations in relation to AI systems.

 3. Codes of conduct applicable on a voluntary basis may be drawn up by individual providers of AI systems or by organisations representing them or by both, including with the involvement of users and any interested stakeholders and their representative organisations, or, where appropriate, by users with regard to their obligations.
 Codes of conduct may cover one or more AI systems taking into account the similarity of the intended purpose of the relevant systems.

-4. The Commission and the Board shall take into account the specific interests and needs of SME providers, including start-ups, when encouraging and facilitating the drawing up of codes of conduct referred to in this Article.
+4. The Commission and the Member States shall take into account the specific interests and needs of SME providers, including start-ups, when encouraging and facilitating the drawing up of codes of conduct referred to in this Article.

-# TITLE X

-CONFIDENTIALITY AND PENALTIES
+# TITLE X CONFIDENTIALITY AND PENALTIES

 *Article 70 Confidentiality*

-1. National competent authorities, notified bodies, the Commission, the Board, and any other natural or legal person involved in the application of this Regulation shall, in accordance with Union or national law, put appropriate technical and organisational

-measures in place to ensure the confidentiality of information and data obtained in carrying out their tasks and activities in such a manner as to protect, in particular:
+1. National competent authorities, notified bodies, the Commission, the Board, and any other natural or legal person involved in the application of this Regulation shall, in accordance with Union or national law, put appropriate technical and organisational measures in place to ensure the confidentiality of information and data obtained in carrying out their tasks and activities in such a manner as to protect, in particular:

-\(a\) intellectual property rights, and confidential business information or trade secrets of a natural or legal person, including source code, except the cases referred to in Article 5 of Directive 2016/943 on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure apply.
+    a.  intellectual property rights, and confidential business information or trade secrets of a natural or legal person, including source code, except the cases referred to in Article 5 of Directive 2016/943 on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure apply.

-\(b\) the effective implementation of this Regulation, in particular for the purpose of inspections, investigations or audits;
+    b.  the effective implementation of this Regulation, in particular for the purpose of inspections, investigations or audits;

-\(c\) public and national security interests;
+    c.  public and national security interests;

-(d) integrity of criminal or administrative proceedings.
+(d) integrity of criminal or administrative proceedings[.;]{.ul}

+(e) the integrity of information classified in accordance with Union or national law.

-2. Without prejudice to paragraph 1, information exchanged on a confidential basis between the national competent authorities and between national competent authorities and the Commission shall not be disclosed without the prior consultation of the originating national competent authority and the user when high-risk AI systems referred to in points 1, 6 and 7 of Annex III are used by law enforcement, immigration or asylum authorities, when such disclosure would jeopardise public and national security interests.
+2. Without prejudice to paragraph 1, information exchanged on a confidential basis between the national competent authorities and between national competent authorities and the Commission shall not be disclosed without the prior consultation of the originating national competent authority and the user when high-risk AI systems referred to in points 1, 6 and 7 of Annex III are used by law enforcement, border control, immigration or asylum authorities, when such disclosure would jeopardise public and national security interests.
+This obligation to exchange information shall not cover sensitive operational data in relation to the activities of law enforcement, border control, immigration or asylum authorities.

 When the law enforcement, immigration or asylum authorities are providers of high-risk AI systems referred to in points 1, 6 and 7 of Annex III, the technical documentation referred to in Annex IV shall remain within the premises of those authorities.
 Those authorities shall ensure that the market surveillance authorities referred to in Article 63(5) and (6), as applicable, can, upon request, immediately access the documentation or obtain a copy thereof.
 Only staff of the market surveillance authority holding the appropriate level of security clearance shall be allowed to access that documentation or any copy thereof.

-3. Paragraphs 1 and 2 shall not affect the rights and obligations of the Commission, Member States and notified bodies with regard to the exchange of information and the dissemination of warnings, nor the obligations of the parties concerned to provide information under criminal law of the Member States.
+3. Paragraphs 1 and 2 shall not affect the rights and obligations of the Commission, Member States and their relevant authorities, as well as notified bodies, with regard to the exchange of information and the dissemination of warnings, including in the context of

+cross-border cooperation, nor the obligations of the parties concerned to provide information under criminal law of the Member States.

 *Article 71 Penalties*

 1. In compliance with the terms and conditions laid down in this Regulation, Member States shall lay down the rules on penalties, including administrative fines, applicable to infringements of this Regulation and shall take all measures necessary to ensure that they are properly and effectively implemented.
 The penalties provided for shall be effective, proportionate, and dissuasive.
 They shall take into particular account the size and interests of SME providers, including start-ups, and their economic viability.
+They shall also take into account whether the use of the AI system is in the context of personal non-professional activity.

 2. The Member States shall without delay notify the Commission of those rules and of those measures and of any subsequent amendment affecting them.

-3. Non-compliance with any of the prohibitions of the artificial intelligence practices referred to in Article 5 shall be subject to administrative fines of up to 30 000 000 EUR or, if the offender is company, up to 6 % of its total worldwide annual turnover for the preceding financial year,

-whichever is higher.
+3. Non-compliance with any of the prohibitions of the artificial intelligence practices referred to in Article 5 shall be subject to administrative fines of up to 30 000 000 EUR or, if the offender is company, up to 6 % of its total worldwide annual turnover for the preceding financial year, whichever is higher.
 In case of SMEs, including start-ups, these fines shall be up to 3% of their worldwide annual turnover for the preceding financial year, .:

     a.

     b.

+4. Infringements of the following provisions [related to ]{.ul}operators or notified bodies, , shall be subject to administrative fines of up to 20 000 000 EUR or, if the offender is a company, up to 4 % of its total worldwide annual turnover for the preceding financial year, whichever is higher

 ```{=html}
 <!-- -->
 ```
+a)  obligations of providers pursuant to Article 16;

+b)  obligations for certain other persons pursuant to Article 23a;

+c)  obligations of authorised representatives pursuant to Article 25;

+d)  obligations of importers pursuant to Article 26;

+e)  obligations of distributors pursuant to Article 27;

+f)  obligations of users pursuant to Article 29, paragraphs 1 to 6a;

+g)  requirements and obligations of notified bodies pursuant to Article 33, 34(1), 34(3), 34(4), 34a.

-4. The non-compliance of the AI system with any requirements or obligations under this Regulation on operators or notified bodies, other than those laid down in Article 5 , shall be subject to administrative fines of up to 20 000 000 EUR or, if the offender is a company, up to 4 % of its total worldwide annual turnover for the preceding financial year, whichever is higher.
-In case of SMEs, including start-ups, these fines shall be up to 2% of their worldwide annual turnover for the preceding financial year.
+In case of SMEs, including start-ups, these fines shall be up to 2% of their worldwide annual turnover for the preceding financial year..

 5. The supply of incorrect, incomplete or misleading information to notified bodies and national competent authorities in reply to a request shall be subject to administrative fines of up to 10 000 000 EUR or, if the offender is a company, up to 2 % of its total worldwide annual turnover for the preceding financial year, whichever is higher.
 In case of SMEs, including start-ups, these fines shall be up to 1% of their worldwide annual turnover for the preceding financial year .